IRELAND AND THE AGES

 I have touched elsewhere on the Patrick prophecy of Ireland’s submersion (https://wp.me/p2v96G-MR) which is recorded in a seventh century biography of Ireland’s apostle.
 A forecast along similar lines is said to be included in a ninth century document now lost, of St Columba.
 More recently new agers note a forecast from the (American) spiritualist Edgar Cayce which claimed Ireland will disappear under the waves in an instant.

 St Malachy of Armagh’s prophecy of the Popes is concerned with the world, not Ireland, but it obviously belongs to Ireland’s association with apocalyptic prophecy.
 That Malachy was a prophet even St Bernard of Clairvaux who knew him affirmed.
 We may doubt however that his original forecast contained more than the number of the Popes till the Antichrist rather than the latin mottoes now attached to each pope.
 These could have been added in the Renaissance for political and family dynastic reasons within Italy.
-If the mottoes are authentic and valid they don’t like other forecasts promise deliverance from the Antichrist, only that the last Pope will protect his flock during the persecutions of the Antichrist.
+If the mottoes are authentic and valid unlike other forecasts they don’t promise deliverance from the Antichrist, only that the last Pope will protect his flock during the persecutions of the Antichrist.
 This hardly speaks to the current situation.
 It is admittedly interesting that the last Pope is called “Peter the Roman” and Pope Francis does call himself and behave as bishop of Rome, wandering and shopping in the city like an ordinary citizen.
 On the other hand, one could hardly regard him as protecting his flock in the times of the Antichrist!
 Even supposing that person was now present and active, Francis’ protests against the now worldwide persecution of Christians are strangely limited, and Chinese Catholics feel he has recently betrayed them into the hands of their atheistic government which is demolishing churches (1).

 Regardless, if ours are at all apocalyptic times or approaching them, it might be well to understand some details concerning that and which not least the career and reputation of Derby raises.
 (This article is a continuation of reflections on Irish spirituality and religion more generally as in Ireland’s Old/New Spirituality issues https://wp.me/p2v96G-126